 In addition to featuring a selection of products for gifting, Sambag draws its community close by featuring an independent artist’s work in its evocative hero image and inviting subscribers to join them on Instagram at the bottom of the email.

 💌 Terrain delivers Valentine’s gift ideas for all the ones you love.
-Home and gifts brand Terrain takes the stress out of shopping for gifts with a Valentine’s themed email that features gift guides for several categories including book lovers and home cooks.
+Home and gifts brand Terrain takes the stress out of shopping for gifts with a Valentine’s themed email that features gift recommendations for several categories including book lovers and home cooks.

 “Valentine’s Day gifts for loved ones – from the heart”

-Sent to subscribers in January, the message’s copy, “Our most heartwarming gifts for everyone you dig.
+Sent to subscribers in January, message’s copy, “Our most heartwarming gifts for everyone you dig.
 Explore the Valentine’s Day Shop,” sets the tone.
 But it’s thematic product images like the heart shaped-bowl that really do the talking in this email.

 “We love this for you – Valentine’s day gifts, red + pink everything, romantic tunes and…”